 can be set using the

 By default, the application will estimate the trained classifier

 performances on the same set of samples that has been used for

--io.vd parameter allows to specify a different
+-io.vd parameter allows for the specification of different

-samples file for this purpose, for a more fair estimation of the
+sample files for this purpose, for a more fair estimation of the

 Once the classifier has been trained, one can apply the model to classify a set of features on a new vector data file using the VectorClassifier application: